copilot-code-optimizations/VS-Extension/README.md

 <a name="Installation"></a>

 # Install the Code Optimizations (preview) extension
+---
+**NOTE**
+If you have upgraded you Visual Studio 17.9 with Code Optimizations extension to 17.10+, you first need to un-install the Code Optimizations extension and install one intended for 17.10.
+It's available in the same feed in your Visual Studio.
+Why - the GitHub Copilot Chat is built-in from VS 17.10 and the architecture has changed a bit, so a different extension version is necessary.
+The customer experience remains un-changed.
+---

 1. Now we can install the extension from the **Extensions -> Manage Extensions...**
 2. Find the Code Optimizations category under **Visual Studio Marketplace**
 <img src="IMAGES/Installation3.png" width="600" />